Hypothyroidism, Congenital, Nongoitrous

 What is Hypothyroidism, Congenital, Nongoitrous?

 Congenital Hypothyroidism refers to hypothyroidism that is present at birth.
 This means that the thyroid gland does not function in part, or at all.
-The thyroid generates the hormones that contain iodine and which help to regulate growth and brain development, as well as the metabolism of the body.
-Congenital hypothyroidism affects the amount of levels of these hormones in an affected individual which in turn can impact different parts of their body.
+The thyroid gland generates the hormones that contain iodine and which help to regulate growth and brain development, as well as the metabolism of the body.
+Congenital hypothyroidism affects the levels of these hormones in an affected individual, which in turn can impact different parts of their body.

 The condition affects 1 in every 2-4,000 newborns in the US.
-For reasons that are as yet unknown, it has been found to affect more than twice as many female newborns as male.
+For reasons that are as yet unknown, it has been found to affect more than twice as many female newborns as males.

 What gene change causes Hypothyroidism, Congenital, Nongoitrous?